owais12-lgtm/hermes/README.md

-# hermes
+# Hermes

-this is a project that gets data from a enviromental sensor that measures; Temperature, Humidity, Pressure and data about gasses -> IAQ, bVOC, CO₂. it then shows this data on a  0.96" OLED screen, and all this is  controlled with a Xiao RP2040
+This is a project that gets data from an environmental sensor that measures Temperature, Humidity, Pressure, and gas data — IAQ, bVOC, CO₂.
+It then shows this data on a 0.96" OLED screen, and all of this is controlled with a Xiao RP2040.